 When my first born was a baby, I didn’t follow a morning routine, and we were both cranky.
 But with my second born, I decided to follow a flexible morning routine while she was a baby, and it made ALL the difference!

 I had to go to bed earlier so that I could wake up earlier and have alone time in the morning before having to be ready for “mom duty”.

 I encourage moms to wake up before their kids, because when you wake up before your kids, you wake up FOR them – not TO them.

 However, I know that waking up before your kids is not always possible.
 In fact, I get emails from moms a lot.
 They say things like, “My baby wakes up at 6:00 in the morning.
 I just don’t know how I’m supposed to wake up before then!”

 And you know, I don’t blame you.
 Personally, I think anything before 6:00 is just too early, at least for me.
-And especially when you have a baby or toddler who isn’t sleeping through the night, it makes waking up earlier even more difficult.
+And especially when you have a baby who isn’t sleeping through the night, it makes waking up earlier even more difficult.

 2 Tips for Your Morning Routine